-Once all the setup has been executed, your gaming table should adventure!
+Once all the setup has been executed, your gaming table should look like the reference picture.
+You are now ready to start your adventure!

 Arcadia is played on a game board consisting of several tiles arranged together according to the scenario map.
 These tiles represent the streets and buildings of the city of Arcadia.
 Each tile is divided into 9 equal Spaces, each with a dot marking its center.
 These spaces can be occupied by a maximum of two characters each.